 Figure 15.
 The Family 6 pedigree.

-F7 s a member of a large family with ADRP (Figure 16).
-She presented with pigmented spicules in the retinal periphery and concentric VF retraction (Figure 17)he scotopic ffERG abolished .
+F7-III-1 is a member of a large family with ADRP who was first examined by us at age 48 years (Figure 16).
+She presented with pigmented spicules in the retinal periphery and concentric VF retraction (Figure 17).
+The scotopic and photopic ffERG were abolished (Figure 7).